How Many Foster Parents Are There With Criminal Records: 2023 Stats

 Perhaps the most common question that individuals who are considering fostering a child will have is about the foster parent background check, and what it entails.

 The foster parent background check is fairly straightforward but does involve more checks than many individuals will be used to.
-Especially those that are only familiar with what shows up on a background check for employment.
+Especially those that are only familiar with what appears on a background check for employment.

 Screenshot of Texas Department of Public Safety website page for domestic adoption procedure.